KooshaYeganeh/suse-Engineer/README.md

-# suse-Engineer-Medical
+# suse-Engineer
-Setting your SUSE Linux to Engineering SUSE Linux or Medical SUSE Linux
+Setting your SUSE Linux to Engineering Linux